Whenever I board a taxi I end up observing taxi drivers and cars. Do you?

 In developing nations, the taxi market is growing and every automobile company is in the race to attract cab buyers.
 Thanks to taxi aggregators and economic growth.

-According to the drivers, all automobile companies generally play around space, low cost of ownership, mileage, service network, etc. Automobile companies claim that their car is perfect for taxi purpose.
+According to the drivers, all automobile companies generally play around space, low cost of ownership, mileage, service network, etc. Automobile companies claim that their car is perfect for taxi purposes.
 To make it look like a taxi, sometimes they reduced the features and opened for the taxi market, considering buys are generally price-conscious.
 The black bumper is a great example here.

 The reality was in developing nations when a car model failed to attract personal buyers; then they opened for the taxi market.
-In India, examples are Indica, Logan/Verito, Etios, etc. There are few exceptions here.
+In India, examples are Indica, Logan/Verito, Etios, etc. There are a few exceptions here.